 1.8 Time frame

 Strategic clearing will take place once approval is provided.
 Clearing will be staged over several years depending on farm priorities.
-However it is estimated that the majority of clearing will be completed by 2020.
+However it is estimated that clearing will be completed by 2020

 1.9 Alternatives to proposed action